mjkelly/michaelkelly.org/projects/index.md

   user-submitted; a lot is NSFW because it's the internet.)

 - [nato-alpha](http://nato-alpha.appspot.com):
-  Simple phonetic alphabet translator, made in an evening to try out some new (to me) technologies.
+  Simple phonetic alphabet translator, made in an evening to try out Go on AppEngine.
 Translates "abc" to "alpha bravo charlie", etc.